HewlettPackard/hpe-azurestack/README.md

-# HPE Proliant for Microsoft Azure Stack - Example Projects
+# HPE ProLiant for Microsoft Azure Stack - Example Projects
 This repository contains example projects to use on Microsoft Azure Stack.

 ## What is in this repository?